klickers/anabel/README.md

 npm install
 npm start
 ````
+*Note:  A production build is also available at `dist/`.*

-You're all set to go!
+That's it!
+You're all set to go.